RV Propane Heater – All You Need To Know

 #6.
 LP-Gas Regulators

 All RVs come equipped with LP gas regulators.
 These wear out over time and must be changed out periodically.
-A bad regulator can cause problems with your camper heater propane supply, so this is a bit of maintenance you’ll want to make sure to keep up with.
+A bad regulator can cause problems with your camper heater propane supply, so you’ll want to keep up with this maintenance.

 To check your regulators, start up the furnace and look at the flame in the burner.
 It should be blue with no yellow.
 If this isn’t the case, you may have an LP gas regulator on the way out.